ApertureC/Fortnite-Music-Changer/README.md

 # @FNBRleaks go fuck yourself don't do license violations and shove "Developed by @FNBRLeaks" on it.

-## tl;dr : Project abandoned and I'm probably not doing an open source project again.
+Summary : Project abandoned and I'm probably not doing an open source project again.

 # THIS PROJECT IS ABANDONED
 1. FNBRLeaks claiming he made it (Didn't include license and shoved "Developed by @FNBRLeaks" on it, fuck you.)